DILCISBoard/E-ARK-DIP/specification/index.md

 operate with the same distinction.
 Access rights information can for example be stored in EAD (descriptive metadata) and in PREMIS (preservation metadata).
 This leaves the question on implementation level - where should this?
 This E-ARK DIP specification only describes two recommended ways to use
 EAD and PREMIS.

-The DIP is based on the AIP, and structural and preservation metadata are thus always - slightly modified - present in the DIP.
-The METS file is in the root folder, and its schema file (mets.xsd) is in the /schemas folder.
-The greater part of the Access Software assumes the existence of an EAD and a PREMIS file in the root /metadata/descriptive folder and in the root /metadata/preservation/ folder respectively.
-Consequently it is also assumed that pertaining schema files (ead3.xsd; premis.xsd) are present in the /schemas folder.

 ## ​3.1 METS